Caribbean

 Monteverde Cloud Forest

-Monteverde Cloud Forest Reserve is one of the best hidden gems in Costa Rica.
-Although no longer kept in secret, getting there can be a little bit challenging especially if you drive from the north on road 145 when the sun is setting down.
+Monteverde Cloud Forest Reserve is one of the best-hidden gems in Costa Rica.
+Although no longer kept in secret, getting there can be a little bit challenging especially if you drive from the north on Road 145 when the sun is setting down.
 You definitely don't want to get stuck at night on a poorly maintained curvy mountain gravel road with no guardrails.
 Lucky us, we got to Monteverde village before it turned dark.

-Monteverde Cloud Forest Reserve gets ten times more visitors than the neighboring Santa Elena Cloud Forest Reserve, so I was worried that it was going to be very crowded.
+Monteverde Cloud Forest Reserve gets ten times more visitors than the neighbouring Santa Elena Cloud Forest Reserve, so I was worried that it was going to be very crowded.
 However, it turned out that the park maintains a quota of 260 visitors at a time which usually fills by 8:00 in the morning during a high season.
 We arrived at around 7:30, and the park's ranger said they were always full for that day.
 For those travelling without a car, there is a shuttle bus which runs four times a day from Santa Elena village to the reserve.
 Departures at 6:15 or 7:30 are your best bet to be admitted to the park.

 A cloud forest is a rare ecosystem on the planet.
-The main difference from a regular rain forest is with clouds that are usually hung at a canopy level.
+The main difference from a regular rainforest is with clouds that are usually hung at a canopy level.

 The yearly precipitation is plentiful, so the trees are usually covered with moss, orchids, ferns, lichens and other plants.

 There are very strong winds on top of the continental divide blowing from the Atlantic Ocean towards the Pacific.
-On a clear day you can see as far as Arenal Volcano and La Fortuna from the Window (Ventana) lookout.
+On a clear day, you can see as far as Arenal Volcano and La Fortuna from the Window (Ventana) lookout.

-Hanging bridges are very famous in Monteverde area.
+Hanging bridges are very famous in the Monteverde area.
 There is just one in Monteverde Cloud Forest Reserve, the rest are in adjacent Selvatura Adventure Park.

 The views from the bridge are simply stunning.
 The bridge hangs about 300 ft (100 m) above the ground and you basically walk on top of the trees.